Moving to Lexington, KY

 The Thing That Surprises Everyone

 That contrast never gets old.
-You can grab a world-class dinner downtown and twenty minutes later be watching horses graze behind white plank fences with nothing but open sky above you.
+You can grab a great dinner downtown and twenty minutes later be watching horses graze behind white plank fences with nothing but open sky above you.
 That's not something you get in Nashville, Columbus, or Indianapolis.
 It's uniquely Lexington.

 I was raised in the country, so I like my scenery and my space.
 But I also like things to do, like going to the mall, or The Summit and looking around.
 Then maybe getting a nice dinner somewhere.
 Lexington satisfies all that, more so than Louisville.